godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`String<class_string>`  **str**  **(** :ref:`Variant<class_variant>` what, :ref:`Variant<class_variant>` ...  **)**

-Convert one or more arguments to strings in the best way possible.
+Convert one or more arguments to string in the best way possible.

 .. _class_@GDScript_str2var: